Introduction

 You can adjust this based on your system's CPU count or performance needs.

-: hash function to use when hashing files.
-Values can besha2
+hash: hash function to use when hashing files.
+Values can besha2ormd5(default:sha2)

 Sha2 is more secure but is slower.
 It is appropriate for most users.